yosh-401-advanced-javascript/seattle-javascript-401d31/profesional-development/pd-01-prototype-and-context/README.md

-# JS Prototype and Context
+# 401 JS -- JS Prototype and Context

 # Context resources
 * Read [MDN this]